ibm-cloud-docs/databases-for-postgresql/howto-managing-connections.md

 ### Connection Limits and TCP/IP keepalives Settings
 {: #keepalives}

 In the event of a network connection reset or failover, it is possible that broken TCP/IP connections remain in a half-opened/closed state until the tcp keepalive timeouts are reached.
 To avoid this scenario, set the `socket_timeout` and `connection_timeout` settings in your specific application drivers, as well.
 The correct settings _vary based on the specific workload and it is important to run load tests before going to production_.
-A good starting point for the `connection_timeout` is between 2 and 5 seconds.
-For the `socket_timeout`, a good starting point is between 30 and 60 seconds.
+A good starting point for the `connection_timeout` is 2 - 5 seconds.
+For the `socket_timeout`, a good starting point is 30 - 60 seconds.

 Furthermore, on the server side, the following [keepalive configurations](https://www.postgresql.org/docs/12/runtime-config-connection.html) are used as the default.